 I’m Patricia Young.
 I live in California.

 You probably want to know if I know what I’m doing.
-I’m what they call a wounded healer.
-This means I’ve had my share of trauma, and I’ve worked really hard to do my own work (and it’s ongoing).
+If you’re neurodivergent, there’s a good chance you’ve experienced trauma, just from people not getting you (of course there may be additional trauma).
+It’s painful when you believe there is something wrong with you.
+I’ve worked really hard to do my own work (and it’s ongoing).
 The benefit to you, is that I know what it’s like to struggle.
 It makes me really empathic, and I get it.
 Because I’ve done my own work, I know what has been effective.
-My own healing work has guided how I help other HSPs manage big feels; learn to embrace their traits, improve self-care, set clear boundaries, reduce anxiety, increase mindfulness and provide tools to calm our overactive nervous systems, and so much more.
+My own healing work has guided how I help others who have neurodivergent brains manage big feels; learn to embrace their traits, improve self-care, set clear boundaries, reduce anxiety, increase mindfulness and provide tools to calm our overactive nervous systems, and so much more.

 What I know

 What I’ve learned about Sensitives, Creatives, Deep Thinkers and Deep Feelers is that most of us have felt different from everyone else for most of our lives.
 This is why I started a podcast.
 I want you to know that you are not alone.
 In spite of having struggles, we have so many gifts to offer the world.
-When we do our own work, we begin to thrive as HSPs.
+When we do our own work, we begin to thrive with our finely-tuned nervous systems.

 What I love